Post job

 Remote job

-Job Title: Special Education Assistant Wage/Hour Status: Non-Exempt Reports to: Campus Principal/ Special Education Executive Director Salary: Instructional Support Pay Plan 48 college hours Pay Grade 2 Associate's Degree Pay Grade 4 Bachelor's Degree Pay Grade 5 Dept/School: Assigned Campus Initiated Date: February 4, 2002 Revised Date: January 11, 2021 District Primary Purpose: To assist and promote La Joya ISD in implementing a rigorous curriculum/instructional program that supports student success and achievement.
+Job Title: Special Education Assistant Wage/Hour Status: Non-Exempt Early Childhood (SEEC) Reports to: Campus Principal/ Salary: Instructional Support Pay Plan Special Education Director 48 college hours Pay Grade 3 Associate's Degree Pay Grade 4 Bachelor's Degree Pay Grade 5 Dept/School: Assigned Campus Initiated Date: February 4, 2002 Funding Source: 192 Special Education Revised Date: January 11, 2022 District Primary Purpose: To assist and promote La Joya ISD district in implementing a rigorous curriculum/instructional program that supports student success and achievement.
 Department Primary Purpose: The major role of the instructional assistant is to assist the teacher with classroom instruction so that learning is maximized for all students.
-The resource/inclusion/content mastery assistant's purpose is to assist in the supervision, care, and instruction of special needs students in the regular classroom or in a self-contained classroom; observing and documenting student progress and/or behavior; implementing plans for instruction; and monitoring student behavior during non-classroom time.
+The PPCD assistant's purpose is to assist in the supervision, care, and instruction of special needs students (mildly to severely disabled) 3-5 year olds; observing and documenting student progress and/or behavior; implementing plans for instruction; and monitoring student behavior during non-classroom time.
 Qualifications: Education/Certification: High School Diploma or GED and 48-college hours or 2 years postsecondary education Para-Professional Certificate (Process to State Board of Educator Certification (SBEC) when hired.)
 Experience/Knowledge: Some experience working with children.
-Major Responsibilities and Duties: * Works cooperatively with teachers and other assistants as members of the "teaching team." * Assists students requiring daily care (e.g. in rare occasions: toileting, diapering, feeding, etc) for the purpose of providing appropriate care and /or developing children's daily living activities and behavior skills. * Provides direct instructional support to individual and/or groups of students and monitors ability to follow directions and behavior, or designated classes/activities with the student (s) as outlined in the IEP. * Implements recommended modifications and adaptations to the environment or materials as directed by the teacher (s), and assist staff in maintaining charts and other records related to students' progress. * Participates in daily planning sessions with teacher(s). * Reinforces concepts/skills that have been introduced by the teacher(s). * Provides corrective feedback and/or positive reinforcement to the students during guided practice activities. * Works with small groups of students or individual student on specific identified needs. * Helps with other classroom management activities such as procedures/routines, and materials preparation/organization. * Assists staff in the management of student behavior by applying proactive strategies when dealing with student behaviors.
-Implements district approved techniques for verbal de escalation and safe physical restraints, such as Crisis Prevention Intervention (CPI) training. * Implements behavioral plans for students with behavior disorders or other conditions as outlined in the IEP. * Monitors students during assigned periods within a variety of school environments (e.g. restrooms, playground, hallways, bus loading zones, cafeteria, etc.) for the purpose of ensuring the safety and welfare of special education students. * Performs other instructionally related activities deemed appropriate by the teacher. * Maintains confidentiality of all student information and all aspects of the special education department. * Performs other duties pertaining to special education as assigned by the Principal/Executive Director. * Follow all Work from Home Protocols when working remotely.
+Major Responsibilities and Duties: * Works cooperatively with teachers and other assistants as members of the "teaching team." * Assists students requiring daily care (e.g. toileting, diapering, feeding, etc) for the purpose of providing appropriate care and /or developing children's daily living activities and behavior skills. * Provides direct instructional support to individual and/or groups of students and monitors ability to follow directions and behavior, or designated classes/activities with the student (s) as outlined in the IEP. * Implements recommended modifications and adaptations to the environment or materials as directed by the teacher (s), and assist staff in maintaining charts and other records related to students' progress. * Participates in daily planning sessions with teacher(s). * Reinforces concepts/skills that have been introduced by the teacher(s). * Provides corrective feedback and/or positive reinforcement to the students during guided practice activities. * Works with small groups of students or individual student on specific identified needs. * Helps with other classroom management activities such as procedures/routines, and materials preparation/organization. * Monitors students during assigned periods within a variety of school environments (e.g. restrooms, playground, hallways, bus loading zones, cafeteria, etc.) for the purpose of ensuring the safety and welfare of special education students. * Performs other instructionally related activities deemed appropriate by the teacher. * Maintains confidentiality of all student information and all aspects of the special education department. * Performs other duties pertaining to special education as assigned by the Principal/Director. * Follow all Work from Home Protocols when working remotely.
 WORKING CONDITIONS: Mental Demands: Ability to communicate effectively (verbal and written in English and Spanish), interpret policy and procedures, maintain emotional control under stress.
 Physical Demands/Environmental Factors: Frequent standing, stooping, bending, pushing and pulling, regular heavy lifting of students.
 This position may involve rare exposure to bacteria, bodily fluids and communicable diseases.
-POSITION WORKING DAYS: 187 Days
+POSITION WORKING DAYS: 187 Days Semester 1 The position I hold is a Federal position and I fully understand the duties and responsibilities of this supplemental position.
+Supplemental positions are specific and must comply with state and federal guidelines.
+My signature attest that I understand the duties and responsibilities.
+Employee's Signature: Supervisor's Name: Employee's ID: Supervisor's Signature: Date: Date: Semester 2 The position I hold is a Federal position and I fully understand the duties and responsibilities of this supplemental position.
+Supplemental positions are specific and must comply with state and federal guidelines.
+My signature attest that I understand the duties and responsibilities.
+Employee's Signature: Supervisor's Name: Employee's ID: Supervisor's Signature: Date: Date:

 • (Pool) Temporary Assistant Athletic Instructor (All Sports)